 Now it’s no longer just some thing we do in a narrow context.
 The skills have become habits of mind and heart that are available everywhere.

-Sometimes I also call these four skills the “four medicines” – here is a short video of me talking about them, followed by a guided meditation.
+Sometimes I call these four skills the “four medicines” – here is a video of me talking about them, followed by a guided meditation.